 Banks in Lebanon are well regulated and supervised in conformity with the international best practices and standards and cooperate fully with the regulatory and supervisory authorities believing that such cooperation is essential for maintaining their credibility domestically and internationally.
 From March 1995, commercial banks were required to meet a minimum capital adequacy ratio of 8 percent in line with the Basel Accord (Basel 1).
+In September 1999, BDL required banks in Lebanon to raise their capital adequacy ratio to 10 percent by end of 2000 and by 12 percent by the end of 2001.
+During the past years, banks' capitals as well as the average capital adequacy ratio have significantly increased.
 In April 2006, BDL required banks in Lebanon to gradually implement the new Basel Capital Accord (Basel 2) starting from January 1, 2008.
-The Banking Control Commission of Lebanon has monitored a "Parallel Run Period" during 2008 and 2009 and the Capital Adequacy Ratio of the Lebanese banking sector reached 12.39% at end of June 2009, 50% greater than the target capital ratio required by Basel 2.
-This level of capitalization helped Lebanon to withstand the negative fallout of the harshest global financial crisis of 2008-2009.
+The Banking Control Commission of Lebanon has monitored a "Parallel Run Period" during 2008 and 2009 and the average capital adequacy ratio of Lebanese banks was 13.3% at end of June 2010.